Baskaboo/baskaboo-4-voices/README.md

 ### 🤖 Validated by AI

 Is the Magic Match Table just a poetic idea?
 Nine different AI models put it to the test.
-The result is a compelling document: **[AI VALIDATION – The Nine AI Executions](VALIDATION-AND-EXPANSION.md)**.
+The result is a compelling document: **[Validation-and-Expansion.md](Validation-and-Expansion.md)**

 The AIs not only confirmed the structural integrity of the four voices but also **expanded the Table** with over 25 new domains, from Blockchain to Dreaming, proving the framework's fractal nature.
-Discover their full analysis and the new Magic Match Table by AI [right here](VALIDATION_AND_EXPANSION.md).
+Discover their full analysis and the new Magic Match Table by AI [right here](Validation-and-Expansion.md).

 ---